ali-ramadhan/ali-ramadhan.Github.io/_posts/2023-12-20-insert-benchmarks.md

 copy weather from some_big.csv delimiter ',' csv header;
 ```

-and with psycopg3 you can actually skip writing CSV files to disk and directly pass a list of tuples, one per row, to a `psycopg3.cursor.copy()`.

-We have the option of saving data from NetCDF files as CSV files then using `copy`.
+We have the option of saving data from NetCDF files as CSV files then using `copy csv`.
 This honestly feels inefficient as saving timestamps and floating-point numbers as plaintext to disk takes up more space that it should then reading it from disk seems like it would be slow, but Postgres seems to have optimized this operation.
-We also have the option of not saving the data into CSV files and directly passing a list of tuples straight into Postgres using a `psycopg3.cursor.copy()` object.
+We also have the option of not saving the data into CSV files and piping it straight into Postgres using psycopg3's `cusor.copy()` function.

 When benchmarking `copy csv` vs. `psycopg3.cursor.copy()` we are starting with a pandas dataframe so we must account for the time it takes to save all the data to CSV files on disk in the case of `copy csv`.
-In the case of `cursor.copy()` we account for the time it takes to construct the list of tuples.
+In the case of `cursor.copy()` we account for the time it takes to construct the list of tuples, one for each row.

 | ![Copy benchmarks](/img/insert_benchmarks/benchmarks_copy.png) |
 |:--:|